rladies/rladiesguide/content/rocur/guide/index.en.md

 *	“My first introduction to XYZ was this blog post: URL”

+## Pre-Curation Week Checklist

+To prepare for your curation week, we recommend the following steps to familiarize yourself with Tweetdeck and other processes that will be helpful when tweeting through your curation:

+- [ ] **Send a Tweet from your personal account via Tweetdeck**.
+      - While logged into twitter, visit: https://tweetdeck.twitter.com/.
+      - In the top left of the browser window, click the "Tweet" button, a menu should appear with a text box to enter your tweet.
+Be sure your personal account is selected if you are already connected to multiple accounts on Tweetdeck.

+- [ ] **Tweet an image with alternative text**.
+      - See specific instructions on how to do this in Tweetdeck in our [FAQ](https://guide.rladies.org/rocur/faq/#8-how-do-i-add-alternative-text-to-images-in-my-post).
+      - See a [blog post](https://medium.com/nightingale/writing-alt-text-for-data-visualization-2a218ef43f81) on writing alt text for data visualizations or Harvard's Digital Accessibility [page](https://accessibility.huit.harvard.edu/describe-content-images) on writing alt text for images.

+- [ ] **Read at least one artifact from previous curators** (see a [full list](https://guide.rladies.org/rocur/guide/#on-curating-for-wearerladies)).

 ## Work from previous curators & the @WeAreRLadies team